tschaub/suite/docs/geoexplorer/src/workspace.rst

      * - .. image:: images/button_getfeatureinfo.png
        - :ref:`geoexplorer.using.getfeatureinfo`
        - Sets the mouse action to display feature info (attributes) for the features when located at a given point when clicked.
 Dragging has no effect when this tool is activated.
+     * - .. image:: images/button_createfeature.png
+       - :ref:`geoexplorer.using.createfeature`
+       - Creates a new feature on the selected layer which can then be edited.
+Works with overlays only.
+     * - .. image:: images/button_editfeature.png
+       - :ref:`geoexplorer.using.editfeature`
+       - Edits an existing feature on the selected layer.
+Works with overlays only and requires authentication to the server.
      * - .. image:: images/button_measure.png
        - :ref:`geoexplorer.using.measure`
        - Sets the mouse action to measure distance or area on the map.